Oklahoma Sooners: Women's rowing

 On May 10, 2007, the University announced the addition of women's rowing to the intercollegiate athletics program started by well-respected rower Candie Garrett.
 The University hired head coach Leeanne Crain in the spring of 2008.
 Assistant Coaches Kris Muhl and Andrew Derrick followed Crain from the University of Central Florida to jumpstart OU's program.
 Muhl took a head coaching position at Jacksonville University during summer 2009.
 Former UVA rower and Alabama Novice coach Marina Traub was hired as the varsity assistant coach in Fall 2009.

 The University of Oklahoma women's rowing team practices in the Oklahoma City River (formerly the Canadian River), located in the Bricktown area of Oklahoma City.
 The river was designated as a U.S. Olympic Training Center for the sports of kayaking, canoeing, and rowing on July 28, 2009.
 The University's boathouse was completed in 2011.

 Women's soccer

-The women's soccer team plays in the Big 12 Conference.
-Their home ground is John Crain Field in the OU Soccer Complex.
+The women's soccer home ground is John Crain Field in the OU Soccer Complex.